cb2soft/SMS-via-SMTP-CB2Soft/README.md

 -Multiple or Single target SMS Send

--SMTP List format need to be like (smtp:port:id:pw:)
+-SMTP List format need to be like (smtp:port:user:pw:)

 -Emails format need to be (email@email.com)